 Well you see, as I was loading him into my car, she reminds me that the rooster cannot be near the chicks bc he is old enough he will try to breed them and that will kill them!😲Uh-oh!
-He was going to forage the back yard until I had the coop ready…shows you what an inexperienced chicken farmer I am!😂😂
+He was going to forage the backyard until I had the coop ready…shows you what an inexperienced chicken farmer I am!😂😂

 So out to Home Depot, we ran with Richard in tow, that’s his name, by the way, so that when he is acting like a dick, and we call him Dick, it’s just part of his name!
 Lol!
 So far he is sweet as can be and not a dick at all, but he also isn’t protecting hens yet so that means nothing!😆

-Long story short, we had to whip this up as fast as possible so that Richard wasn’t stuck in his dog crate! 😅 I actually had a blast building this with my boys helping!
+Long story short, we had to whip this small chicken coop up as fast as possible so that Richard wasn’t stuck in his dog crate! 😅 I actually had a blast building this with my boys helping!
 The 3 of us together whipped it up in one and a half days.
-I spent another half day figuring out a few areas I wasn’t sure of but you won’t have to spend time on that because I have figured it out for you in the DIY Chicken Coop Plans!
+I spent another half day figuring out a few areas I wasn’t sure of but you won’t have to spend time on that because I have figured it out for you in the DIY Small Chicken Coop Plans!
 Woot Woot!

 Maybe a few more pics because it is just so CUTE!
 The ladder is my FAVORITE part!
 Lol!

-I know that when I was trying to decide which style of the chicken coop I wanted to build, I looked around Pinterest and almost every chicken coop I found, you had to buy the plans, and I understand why people are charging for plans, a ton of work goes into creating them.
+I know that when I was trying to decide which style of small chicken coop I wanted to build, I looked around Pinterest and almost every chicken coop I found, you had to buy the plans, and I understand why people are charging for plans, a ton of work goes into creating them.
 But I would have not started building more than likely if it weren’t for the FREE plans by Ana White and Shanty 2 Chic, so, for now, my plans remain free but I do ask for an email address to download them, and that does add you to my email list!

 I would love for you to SHARE or PIN this project if you think someone you know might like it!

-Materials for DIY Small Chicken Coop:
+Materials for DIY Small Chicken Coop

 *Amazon links below are affiliate links!
 What does that mean?
 If you click a link below and make a purchase, I make a small percentage off of that purchase at no extra cost to you!
 I sure do appreciate it when you make purchases after clicking my links!😉